-When creating content, you may need to add special characters and symbols to your pages and posts.
+When creating content, you may need to add HTML characters and symbols to your posts and pages.

-This tutorial will show you how to insert custom characters and symbols into your pages and posts.
+In this tutorial, you are going to learn how to insert HTML characters and symbols into your posts.

-We have created a detailed step-by-step tutorial that explains how to use the WordPress editor here:
+We have created a step-by-step tutorial that explains how to use the WordPress Content editor here:

-If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …
+If you would like to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …

-Select the item you would like to use from the Special character popup window to add it to your text …
+Click on the symbol you want to use from the Special character table to insert it into your post (or page) …

 These symbols are called HTML character entities or extended characters.
-They are created by typing or adding a combination of characters in the web page that the web browser then interprets as special symbols.
+They are created by typing or adding a combination of characters inside your website page that the web browser then converts into special symbols.

-Some examples of popular HTML characters are shown below:
+Some commonly-used HTML character entities are shown below:

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See further below for references useful resources about special characters and symbols.
+- See the end of this article for links to useful resources useful information about HTML characters and symbols.

 Using Smilies In WordPress